 No one wants their boss to dislike their work and Kim worked especially hard for me to never find herself in that position.
 So, my being unhappy with her proposals was particularly discouraging.

 But I also failed to acknowledge all of her effort – to express directly that I knew she had tried really hard to get it right.
-And that form of malpractice sent her back to the drawing board far less motivated by the task.
+And that form of leadership malpractice sent her back to the drawing board far less motivated by the task.

 Over a period of weeks, she made new recommendations.
 Not surprisingly, she never found the inspiration for the campaign and I grew palpably more impatient and unhappy each time we met.